Bento (packed lunches)

 The Beginnings of Bento

 Bento originated from onigiri (rice balls), and dried cooked rice.
-When Japan was exeriencing a depression, there were many bento that only had rice and pickled plum without any side dishes.
+Back in the day, when Japan was experiencing a depression, there were many bento that only had rice and pickled plum without any side dishes.
 These days, they have developed to become colorful and beautiful, as well as being nutritionally balanced.

 The Bento of Japanese Households